cycyrild/SpotifyDL/README.md

    - Click on "Load unpacked" and select the directory where the extension files are located (`dist` folder).

 ### Usage
-1. Log in to your Spotify account (premium or free) on the Spotify web player.
+1. Log in to your Spotify account on the Spotify web player.
 2. Navigate to a playlist you want to download.
-3. Click on the Spotify Music Downloader extension icon in the Chrome toolbar.
+3. Click on the SpotifyDL extension icon in the Chrome toolbar.
 4. The extension will analyze the current page and display the list of tracks available for download.
-5. Select the tracks you want to download and click the "Download" button.
+5. Select the tracks you want to download and click.
 6. The selected tracks will be downloaded to your device with complete metadata.